Low-latency Video Streaming: Types And Challenges

 WebRTC (Web Real-Time Communication)

-WebRTC is a powerful protocol for creating peer-to-peer connections, enabling real-time audio and video communication with minimal delay.
+WebRTC is a powerful protocol for creating peer-to-peer connections.
+It enables real-time audio and video communication with minimal delay.
 It’s commonly used for applications like video calls, live chats, and interactive games where immediate feedback is essential.

 SRT (Secure Reliable Transport)